Scarlet Finale! (Demo)

 “It’s my pleasur–!”

 Caroline suddenly leaned forward and barely stopped just before she would hit her head against the table.
-She felt dizzy, and truth was, her body was exhausted.
+She was clearly dizzy, and truth was, her body was exhausted.

 “Did you have anything to eat today at all?”

-Faith was well aware about how deserted the road to this city was.
+Faith knew really well that the road to this city was very deserted.
 It didn’t help that the city itself almost felt like a ghost town.

 “Hehe, oops, I completely forgot.”